Allow import of encrypted CA key

 Also, yes I have indeed thought of nuking this from the UI, but the contemplation of whether to nuke it or somehow fix it remained and thus this stayed as it is.

-#8 Updated by Dale Stevens almost 2 years ago
+#8 Updated by Dale Stevens about 2 years ago

 I wanted to add a +1 to this.
 I'm having the same exact issue here.